EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v1/README.md

 The interface is read-only.
 Users paste a wallet address and press `Check`.
 No wallet connection, signature, private key, backend account, or server-side database is required.

 The output is designed for infrastructure testing, testnet participation analysis, wallet behavior review, explorer-based reporting, public-data debugging, and community analytics.

+The initial interface also includes a direct GitHub project button so users can inspect the repository folder and read the implementation details.

 ---